 Selection, contracting and monitoring of suppliers and sub-tiers to ensure purchased products and services meet final customer requirements and suppliers continually raise their performance levels.

-The Supply Chain Maturity Model (SCMM) is provided by the IAQG to help organizations continuously evaluate and improve the maturity of their Supply Chain processes.
+The Supplier Capability Assessment (SCA) is provided by the IAQG to help organizations continuously evaluate and improve the capability of their Supply Chain processes.

-It is also provided to help customers to assess the maturity their suppliers during the selection process or later during the entire contract life, to identify possible areas of improvement and launch necessary actions e.g., supplier development plan.
+It is also provided to help customers to assess the capability of their suppliers during the selection process or later during the entire contract life, to identify possible areas of improvement and launch necessary actions e.g., supplier development plan.

-Using SCMM, an organization can evaluate its current level of maturity or that of its suppliers and set clear targets for improvement.
-SCMM can be successfully used by organizations either for their entire life cycle and all their products or services, or for some specific topics and activities only.
+Using SCA, an organization can evaluate its current level of capability or that of its suppliers and set clear targets for improvement.
+SCA can be successfully used by organizations either for their entire life cycle and all their products or services, or for some specific topics and activities only.

 This guidance describes the elements for a basic Supplier Quality Management System (SQMS) for managing a supplier’s performance and product conformity.
 It is applicable to any company in the supply chain with an emphasis on companies who may not have a complete SQMS in place or a new company to the aviation, space and defense supply chain.
 It contains basic elements that should be utilized (as applicable to the type of business) to ensure product conformity of materials and/or services received from their suppliers.